 What Are Capital Gains and Losses?

-When you sell a capital asset (which is pretty much anything you own – including your possessions, stocks, collectibles, and vehicles), you generate a capital gain if you make money on the transaction, and a capital loss if you lose money on the transaction.
+When you sell a capital asset — which is pretty much anything you own, including your stocks, bonds, collectibles, real estate, vehicles, and even personal possessions — you generate a capital gain if you make money on the transaction and a capital loss if you lose money on the transaction.

-The IRS requires you to report the income from all capital gains so that you can pay the proper amount of income tax, but will also allow you to take a tax deduction on certain types of capital losses.
-For example, you can claim a capital loss if you lose money on the sale of stocks, but you cannot claim a capital loss if you lose money on the sale of your personal residence.
+The IRS requires you to report the income from all capital gains so that you can pay the proper amount of income tax, but also allows you to take a tax deduction on certain types of capital losses.
+Simply put, you can take a capital loss if you lose money on the sale of investment assets, but you cannot claim a capital loss if you lose money on the sale of most personal-use assets, such as your car or primary residence.

-Capital gains and losses come in two varieties – short-term and long-term.
-Short term refers to something you owned less than a year, and long-term refers to something you owned for one year or more.
-If you own a painting for less than a year and sell it for less than you bought it for, that would be a short-term capital loss.
-If you own a share of stock for more than a year, and sell it for more than you bought it for, that would be a long-term capital gain.
+Capital gains and losses come in two varieties — short-term and long-term.
+Short-term refers to an asset you owned for one year or less, and long-term refers to an asset you owned for more than one year (365 days).
+If you own a share of stock for less than a year and sell it for a profit, that’s a short-term capital gain.
+If you hold onto a share of stock for more than one year and sell it for a profit, that’s a long-term capital gain.

-However, you may also receive a 1099-B without the basis reported on it.
-In this case, you’ll need to check your own records to determine the proper basis amount.
-You use the basis to determine how much of the final selling price is a gain or a loss.
-On the new Form 8949, you’ll be asked to group your items by whether the broker reported the basis or not.
-If the basis is reported for some transactions, but not for others, you may end up filing several 8949 forms.
+On Form 8949, you’ll be asked to group your items by whether the broker reported the basis to the IRS or not.
+If the basis is reported for some transactions but not others, you may end up filing several 8949 forms.

-Reporting Capital Gains & Losses on Form 8949
+Reporting Capital Gains and Losses on Form 8949

 The actual information you’ll report on Form 8949 isn’t complicated, but organizing what page you’ll put it on might be.
 Before filling out the forms, make a list of all your gains and losses.
 Then, determine if you have a 1099-B for each of the transactions.
 Next, divide your transactions into six separate groups as shown below.